Sunday, October 31, 2010

 Photos That Give

-Purchase prints ($20-$85) by D.C.-based photographers Lauren Udwari and Josh Marans from the new online gallery, which donates 10 percent of all proceeds to charity.
+What: Purchase prints ($20-$85) by D.C.-based photographers Lauren Udwari and Josh Marans from the new online gallery, which donates 10 percent of all proceeds to charity.

 Why: Color and black-and-white street scenes, desert landscapes, and farmers market close-ups benefit Vets Without Borders, Stop Hunger Now, Habitat for Humanity, and others.